FAMA Completes Fourth Year of Summer Institutes

-The Arab Studies Institute and FAMA are launching their Summer Institutes initiative this year, with two events related to existing projects.
-More information about the institutes is available on the links below.
+The Arab Studies Institute and FAMA are excited to host their Summer Institutes for a fifth consecutive year.
+More information about the two Summer Institutes is available on the links below.

 Political Economy Summer Institute